Some of the links in this post may be affiliate links.

 Here are two types that I grow and that are commonly available.

 The photo above is my Heart Leaf Philodendron that I’ve had for many years.
 Isn’t she gorgeous?

 And here is another type:

 The photo above is Philodendron ‘Brasil’ with gorgeous leaf variegation.

 Want to explore the various types of Philodendron?
 There is a huge variety available with different colored leaves, shapes and growing habits.
-Check out the selection on Amazon below:

 I hope you’ve enjoyed this post and hopefully by now you can easily tell the difference between a Pothos and a Philodendron!

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: